 - Where is the money coming from?

 - Are there restrictions on how it’s allocated?

 - And the most important question: what do you place the most importance on when it comes to your wedding day (food? venue? alcohol? dress?)?

-When you know how much you want to spend on every different aspect of the wedding day, you’ll find searching for venues and vendors to be a lot more streamlined and you set yourself up with options you can be excited about.
+When you know how much you want to spend on every different aspect of the wedding day, you’ll find searching for venues and vendors to be a lot more streamlined.
+You set yourself up with options you can be excited about.